 Deputy City Manager for Economic Development - Mr. Trey Yelverton - with the City since January 1993, most recently as the Director of the Neighborhood Services Department since 2000.
-He is an active member of the International City/County Management Association.
 He received an undergraduate degree in Political Science - Public Administration from the University of Texas at Arlington, and a M.P.A. from University of North Texas.